Proof of Finances for a German Student Visa (Amount, Accepted Options & Common Mistakes 2026)

 A Blocked Account (Sperrkonto) is the most commonly accepted way to prove financial resources for international students in Germany.
 It is a special bank account where students deposit funds in advance to demonstrate they can cover their living expenses during their stay.

-As of 1 January 2025, the required amount to be deposited into a blocked bank account when applying for a German visa is €992 per month, corresponding to €11,904 per year
+As of 1 January 2025 and still for the summer intake 2026, the required amount to be deposited into a blocked bank account when applying for a German study visa is €992 per month, corresponding to €11,904 per year

 Once you extend your residence permit in Germany, you are required to show proof of funds again for the extended period.